mataborg/ansible-role-debian_autoinstall/README.md

 # Ansible Role: Debian Autoinstall

 ### This role will:
-* Download and verify (GPG and SHA256) the newest Debian netinst ISO
+* Download and verify (SHA256) the newest Debian netinst ISO
 * Unpack the ISO and integrate the user-data file for semi-automated installation
 * Repack the ISO and (optionally) upload it to [PiKVM](https://pikvm.org/) for futher installation